 About our Building

-Gravity has just recently completed renovations of the three buildings on the property.
+Gravity recently completed renovations of the three buildings on the Milwaukee, Walkers Point property.
 The building facing 5th street was built in the 1880s in the boomtown architectural style – meaning an elaborate street façade hiding a more simple wood construction building behind it.
 The building has a full basement with stone and mortar walls and was built for live/work use with two apartments on the second floor and a storefront on the first floor.
 It has had had a myriad of different uses over the years.
 The second building was an addition at the rear, built in 1920 adding approximately 600 square feet to the first floor store space A third addition, a concrete block warehouse, extended the building back to the alley around 1950.

 About the Theme and Restoration